kirtan98/Forest-Cover-Type-Classification/README.md

 The optimal hyperparameters for the RandomForestClassifier were determined using GridSearchCV, a technique that systematically explores various hyperparameter combinations to find the best-performing set.
 The parameters obtained from GridSearchCV for the RandomForestClassifier are as follows:

 bootstrap: True
-class_weight: 'balanced'
+class_weight: balanced
-criterion: 'entropy'
+criterion: entropy
-max_features: 'auto'
+max_features: auto
 min_samples_leaf: 1
 min_samples_split: 2
 n_estimators: 500